 - Return coffee pot to stovetop and boil the remaining coffee for an additional 15-20 seconds and pour the rest in to the coffee cups to the rim.

-- Serve with water and Turkish delight.
+- Serve with water and Turkish delight (or chocolate) on the side.

 Video